Continuing a series of interviews with this year's queer pioneers, IQ speaks to Mark Fletcher, CEO of Manchester Pride in the UK

 The latest industry news to your inbox.

-Continuing a series of interviews with this year's queer pioneers, IQ speaks to Daniel Brown, event producer/programmer at Birmingham Pride, UK
+Continuing a series of interviews with this year's queer pioneers, IQ speaks to Cloe Gregson, senior events manager at Manchester Pride in the UK

-The LGBTIQ+ List 2021 – IQ’s first annual celebration of queer professionals who make an immense impact in the international live music business – was published in the inaugural Pride edition (issue 101) this month.
+The LGBTIQ+ List 2022 – IQ Magazine’s second annual celebration of queer professionals who make an immense impact in the international live music business – was published in the Pride edition (issue 112) last month.

 Tell us about a personal triumph in your career.

-What advice could you give for young queer professionals?
+What advice could you give to young queer professionals?

-Tell us about a professional challenge you often come across as a queer person.
+Tell us about a professional challenge you’ve come across as a queer person in the industry

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.